cyclopticnerve/PyPlate/README.md

 The values in the ''pyplate/project.json' file can be edited at any time, followed by re-running 'pybaker.py'.

-Note that pybaer.py has one required parameter: the directory of the project you wish to bake:
+Note that pybaker.py has one required parameter: the directory of the project you wish to bake:
 ```bash
 foo@bar:~$ pybaker.py ~/Documents/Projects/Python/MyApp
 ```
 but this should be easy to do with any tool you use.
-When using VSCode, this is done for you.,
+When using VSCode, this is done for you.

 ## Notes
 If you make any changes to this template to better suit your own style/setup,